-The course will be taught from a physical perspective (mathematical rigor is not emphasized) and is as such not a traditional mathematical physics course.
+As was the case in the first semester, the course will be taught from a physical perspective (mathematical rigor is not emphasized).
 The aim is to gain familiarity with and intuition for many of the concepts usually taught to a student of theoretical physics over the course of his/her undergraduate and graduate training.